Turkish President Erdoan announces he will run for office for the last time in 2023 - ExBulletin

 Turkish President Erdoan announces he will run for office for the last time in 2023

-Turkey’s president hinted on Saturday that he would run for the last time next year, saying it was time to hand over to the “young people”.
+ANKARA Turkey’s president hinted on Saturday that he would run for the last time next year, saying it was time to hand over the baton to young people.

-During a speech in Samsun, a city in northern Turkey, President Recep Tayyip Erdoan said: “Hopefully in 2023 we will start building the Turkish century with the strength we will receive from our nation’s support for the last time on our behalf. “.
+During a speech in Samsun, a city in northern Turkey, President Recep Tayyip Erdoan said: Let’s hope that in 2023 we will start building the Turkish century with the strength we will receive from the support of our nations for the last time on our behalf.

-Erdoan’s AKP party is seeking to stay in power, having been in power since 2003.
-However, it has been battered in the polls by recent economic turmoil, seen by experts as being due to government mismanagement.
+The Erdoans AKP party is seeking to stay in power, in power since 2003.
+However, it has been battered in the polls by recent economic turbulence, seen by experts as being due to government mismanagement.

-Record inflation and a collapsing lira in recent years have worried many Turks, who have seen their standard of living plummet.
+Record inflation and the collapse of the lira in recent years have worried many Turks, who have seen their standard of living plummet.

 Speaking on Saturday, Erdoan said his Justice and Development Party (AKP) had made Turkey a key player on the world stage.